microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 The following styles are available:

 - Client - Output is written to the host directly in green/ red to indicate outcome.
-This is the default.
 - Plain - Output is written as an unformatted string.
 This option can be redirected to a file.
-- AzurePipelines - Output is written with commands that can be interpreted by Azure Pipelines.
+- AzurePipelines - Output is written for integration Azure Pipelines.
-- GitHubActions - Output is written with commands that can be interpreted by GitHub Actions.
+- GitHubActions - Output is written for integration GitHub Actions.
+- VisualStudioCode - Output is written for integration with Visual Studio Code.
+- Detect - Output style will be detected by checking the environment variables.
+This is the default.

+Detect uses the following logic:

+1. If the `TF_BUILD` environment variable is set to `true`, `AzurePipelines` will be used.
+2. If the `GITHUB_ACTIONS` environment variable is set to `true`, `GitHubActions` will be used.
+3. If the `TERM_PROGRAM` environment variable is set to `vscode`, `VisualStudioCode` will be used.
+4. Use `Client`.

 This option can be specified using: